wmjac/chem-driven-lattice-fluid/readme.md

 Example output data for the corresponding case is available in examples/curved.

 # First-principles phase diagram prediction
-theory/FLEX_phase_diagram.py => Prediction on nonequilibrium phase coexistence with flat interface as in figure 3 of the main text.
+theory/FLEX_phase_diagram.py => Prediction on nonequilibrium phase coexistence with as in figure 3 of the main text.
+                                NOTE: This prediction is for macroscopic phase coexistence with flat interface.
 ```
 Example: Predictions at Λ = 10^1, 10^2, 10^3, and µdr = -2.0, 2.0 at specified parameters ε = -2.95 and \rhov = 0.05.